opengisch/pum/README.md

     @property
     def delta_dir(self):
-        """Return the path of the first delta directory"""
+        """Return the path of the delta directory including this delta"""

     @property
     def delta_dirs(self):